jfeinstein10/SlidingMenu/README.md

 * `shadowDrawable` - a reference to a drawable to be used as a drop shadow from the above view onto the below view.
 Default is no shadow for now.
 * `shadowWidth` - a dimension representing the width of the shadow drawable.
 Default is 0.
+* `fadeEnabled` - a boolean representing whether or not the behind view should fade when the SlidingMenu is closing and "un-fade" when opening
+* `fadeDegree` - a float representing the "amount" of fade. `1.0f` would mean fade all the way to black when the SlidingMenu is closed. `0.0f` would mean do not fade at all.
+* `selectorEnabled` - a boolean representing whether or not a selector should be drawn on the left side of the above view showing a selected view on the behind view.
+* `selectorDrawable` - a reference to a drawable to be used as the selector NOTE : in order to have the selector drawn, you must call SlidingMenu.setSelectedView(View v) with the selected view.
+Note that this will most likely not work with items in a ListView because of the way that Android recycles item views.

 Caveats
 -------